Mr-Stalker/Replacer/README.md

 You can use Replacer to put some

 You can use replacer to replace keywords in text files with other keywords (for now it only replaces with;);
-We added the default for historical quotations to make it easier to pass such files to an excel spreadsheet
+We added the default for historical quotations to make it easier to pass such files to an excel spreadsheet !

+All made in C# !

 ## Downloads